davecgh/decred-news/mirrors.md

 # Mirrors

-Here is the list of all known translations and their mirrors.
+Here is a list of all known Decred Journal translations and their mirrors.

 ## 2021